 Deborah Kuhler is a native of Fargo, North Dakota.
 She earned a Bachelor’s degree from Dakota Wesleyan University at Mitchell, and a Master’s degree in Counseling from the University of North Dakota at Grand Forks.
 As a licensed counselor specializing in grief and loss, she has been in private practice since 1992.
 She was previously employed at Community Counseling Services in Huron and also taught psychology and sociology courses for many years at Huron University.
 Deb is a former member of the South Dakota House of Representatives and served on a state-wide committee in 1990 which completely revised the state mental health laws.
 She was appointed by Governor Walter Dale Miller to serve on the South Dakota Board of Counselor Examiners and served as its president.
 More recently she served on the board of directors of the advocacy organization for children, South Dakota Voices for Children, including a term as its president.
 Deb is certified in Thanatology by the Association for Death Education and Counseling.

-The staff also includes funeral service assistants, Gene Chapman, Graham and Colleen Smith and Craig Kasse.
+The staff also includes funeral service assistants, Gene Chapman and Graham and Colleen Smith.